helsing-ai/twurst/error/README.md

 Small library implementing the `TwirpError` struct.
 Please don't use it directly but rely on `twurst-client` or `twurst-server`that re-export this type.

+## Cargo features
+- `serde` allows to (de)serialize the error using [Serde](https://serde.rs/) following the official Twirp serialization.
+- `http` allows to convert between [`http::Response`](https://docs.rs/http/latest/http/response/struct.Response.html) objects and Twirp errors, properly deserializing the error if possible, or building an as good as possible equivalent if not.
+- `axum-07` implements the [`axum::response::IntoResponse`](https://docs.rs/axum/latest/axum/response/trait.IntoResponse.html) trait on [`TwirpError`].

 ## License

 Copyright 2024 Helsing GmbH